kartheek-penagamuri/pypi-mcp-server/demo/hackathon-slides.md

 - Project dependency analysis and **conflict detection**
 - Search and selection of the **most relevant, current** packages

-> **Track Alignment (IEEE):** **Business Productivity** — A developer-productivity tool that helps AI coding agents by automating dependency insight, preventing version conflicts, and providing context-aware responses with up-to-date package data. *(Also fits the Main Track as an open-ended AI tool with clear real-world value.)*

 ## Slide 2: Technical Implementation

 ### Core Features Built